day8/re-frame-async-flow-fx/CONTRIBUTING.md

 ## Pull requests

-**Create pull requests to the develop branch**, work will be merged onto master when it is ready to be released.
+**Create pull requests to the master branch**, work will be merged when it is ready to be released.

 ## Running tests